 As of this posting, I’m 61.
 Not young, certainly, but not at the actuarial end either.
 I’m not quite sure the instant when I transitioned from being a Young Turk to an Old Fart.
 But that chasm was crossed a while back and it did seem to occur in an instant.
 I find it interesting now to be competing with brilliant developers and entrepreneurs in their 20s and 30s; it all seems so recent.
 I’ve been writing this blog since July 2005 and am probably (no, actually) in the most active learning phase of my life.

-Our daughter, Erin, a graduate of Colgate University in Hamilton, NY, has worked as an environmental consultant, gotten a masters in epidemiology, and is now beginning her first year in medical school at the University of Wisconsin.
-She joins her husband, Adam Bailey, already in the MD/PhD program at UW.
+Our daughter, Erin Bailey, a graduate of Colgate University in Hamilton, NY, has worked as an environmental consultant, gotten a masters in epidemiology, and is now completing her first year in medical school at the University of Wisconsin.
+She manages the local UW public open health clinics and lives in Madison with her husband, Adam Bailey, who is three years into his MD/PhD program at UW.

 Our son, Zak, graduated from Northwestern University, Evanston, IL, a couple of years back and worked as a lab tech while he made his own transition to medical school.
-He, too, has just started at the University of Iowa, where his mom is faculty.
-(With a different last name, no one on the admissions committee even knew Zak’s family background.)
-It is great to have both kids close to home.
+He, too, is completing his first year of med school at the University of Iowa, where his mom is faculty.
+He, too, is knocking it out of the park and knows where he is going.
+It is immensely satisfying to see the younger generation with focus and the maturity to work toward dreams.
+One of our great joys is to have both kids close to home.

 This seeming contradiction is due to the differences between big and small towns.
 As the apocryphal goes, one may know that someone is doing something with someone else in a big town, but in a small town, everyone knows HOW is it being done.
 I guess we prefer our neighbors not knowing the how.
-But the real bottom line is that we are OK with being modern Ozzie and Harriet ‘s escaping the nightmare of today’s ex-urban professional environment.
-Been there, done that, and it sucks . . . .
+Iowa City is a “sweet spot” between diversity and community.
+But the real bottom line is that we are OK with being modern Ozzie and Harriet ‘s escaping the urban environment.
+Been there, done that, and it sucks from our perspective . . . .

-As each of us has followed our spouse’s career or compromised in doing so, our family has lived in many neat (and, at times, not so neat — though every place has its charm) places including North Carolina, Virginia, Washington, DC, Montana, South Dakota, and now Iowa.
-(Not to mention the Delaware, California and Oregon roots prior to our meeting.)
+As each of us has followed our spouse’s career or compromised in doing so, our family has lived in many neat (and, at times, not so neat — though every place has its charm) places including North Carolina, Virginia, Washington, DC, Montana, South Dakota, and Iowa.
+(Not to mention the Delaware, California and Oregon roots prior to Wendy’s and my meeting.)
 It’s not easy to maintain two-career families, but that is likely not news to many of you.
 One help is that I have been able to work from a home office since 1989.
-I guess working from a home office for now over two decades qualifies me as some sort of old timer, if not actually a pioneer.
+I guess working from a home office for nearly a quarter century qualifies me as some sort of old timer, if not actually a pioneer.

 At various times I have been politically active on all sides of the spectrum, sometimes in visible, sometimes in elected, and sometimes in influential (?) positions.
 I am not now such.
 I consider myself to be a vehement moderate, and will keep politics out of the AI3 site discourse.
-I don’t disdain political discourse — sometimes even love it — but this blog aims to go elsewhere.
+I don’t disdain political discourse — in fact, I mostly love it — but this blog aims to go elsewhere.

 To avoid the compromises and conflicts of my prior ventures, and in keeping with Fred’s own instincts, we have self-financed the growth of SD solely from customer revenues.
 Customers and their real-world needs are always the best mentors of a venture.
-We are now nearing the end of SD’s first five-year plan, and we continue to meet milestones and make steady progress to our longer-term vision of bringing a complete semantic technology stack and capabilities to enterprises.
+We are now embarking on SD’s next five-year plan; we look forward to continue to meet milestones and make steady progress to our longer-term vision of bringing a complete semantic technology stack and capabilities to enterprises.

 Zitgist, the Semantic Web and a Sabbatical